 World Radio Day was first proposed by Spain in September 2010.
 With backing from broadcasting associations around the world, it was unanimously accepted by UNESCO Member States in November 2011.
 The cool thing about radio is it’s still relevant and important in our daily lives.
 During those long drives for vacation or maybe to work, radio is still with us, keeping us singing and keeping us informed.
 It’s like a great friend and neighbor, one who’s always there and never lets you down—except radio will never borrow your weed whacker and forget to return it.
 Join in the worldwide events for World Radio Day on February 13 and find out how radio is still changing lives across the globe.

-World Radio Day - History
+World Radio Day timeline

 - February 13, 2012